 Learn more about breast density and breast cancer risk.

-For women at higher than average risk of breast cancer, screening with breast ultrasound doesn’t appear to add extra benefit to screening with breast MRI and mammography [76,85].
+For women at higher risk of breast cancer, screening with whole breast ultrasound doesn’t appear to add extra benefit to screening with breast MRI and mammography [88,98].

-Women at higher risk who are recommended breast MRI as part of breast cancer screening, but can’t have one for medical reasons, may consider breast ultrasound .
+Women at higher risk who are recommended to have breast MRI as part of breast cancer screening, but can’t have one for medical reasons, may consider whole breast ultrasound .